 This will create a sense of unity between different events, while also demonstrating to current event attendees that the series has a history of providing valuable insight to attendees.
 That means that attendees will be more likely to sign up for additional events in the series in the future.

 Be sure to reward event attendees for signing up for multiple events in the series with a discount.
 Doing this incentivizes a long-term relationship, which is the key to building valuable customer relationships.

 To do this simply create a discounted ticket option in your event registration software, or email existing contacts with this offer.

 As we’ve mentioned before, it’s critical that event organizers harness the power of simple workflows to get more done in less time.

 Planning a conference is time consuming, but planning a conference series is even more of a challenge.
 To make sure everyone on your team is on the same page, consider incorporating a project management tool like Trello, Asana or Workflow into your day-to-day work.
 This will make it simpler to monitor the status of projects.

 For many reasons, an event or conference series can provide attendees with much more value than if you simply organized a one-off event.
 That said, organizing a series is also more time consuming and more expensive.

-To maximize revenue and to plan these events in less time, download our complete guide to event marketing strategies.
-Learn how to flawlessly promote your next event in less time with this free eBook.
+To maximize revenue and to plan these events in less time, download our complete guide to event planning.
+Learn how to flawlessly promote your next event in less time with these free collaterals.
 Just click the button below to start reading it.